Which Kind of Student Are You?

 You must be admitted to BGSU in order to register for classes and to set you up for academic achievement, you are expected to register for classes before the start of every term.
 Depending on the student classification you fall under, you will need to follow a different process.
 Click on the dropdown links below to learn your classification:

 All students enrolled for the current term are eligible to register for the next BGSU term during Continuing Student Registration.
 As a continuing student, you are assigned a day to begin registering based on your class level.
 Refer to the Enrollment Appointment Times to find your start date to register.
 You may register or change your schedule any time after your start date that registration is available.
-Your registration can be completed by using MY.BGSU or by coming in person to the Office of Registration and Records, 110 Administration Building.
+Your registration can be completed by using the MY.BGSU portal.

 Any person who has previously been admitted into an undergraduate degree program at BGSU but has not maintained enrollment in the past 2 years, is regarded as a former student.
 Such a student must complete an application for readmission to BGSU.
 There is no application fee.

 Students who have been enrolled in courses in the past 2 years, may contact their advisor to register for the upcoming semester.